 (c) Those events listed in the WS Policy A3 and E5 as ‘WS Events’, ‘Major Events’, ‘Special Events’ and ‘Recognized Events’, would be principal events unless specified differently in each discipline’s section below.

-(d) An applicant for re-appointment as a WS-RO for IJ, IM, IRO, ITD or IU may include as a principal event, one composed of two L2 events, one L2 and two L3 events or three L3 events.
+(d) An applicant for re-appointment as a WS-RO for IJ, IM, IRO, ITD or IU may include as a principal event, one composed of two L2 events, or one L2 and two L3 events, or three L3 events.
 Only one such substitution is permitted per application unless specifically noted below under the Principal Events of a WS-RO discipline.

-(e) WS-ROs are encouraged not only to seek highlevel events, but also to provide their skills and knowledge at other, non-principal events, in the hope that their expertise will be of benefit to national race officials and other lessexperienced officials.
+(e) WS-ROs are encouraged not only to seek high-level events, but also to provide their skills and knowledge at other, non-principal events, in the hope that their expertise will be of benefit to national race officials and other less-experienced officials.
 The inclusion of L2 and L3 events in an application should facilitate this.